Furnace Tune Up Checklist: What’s Included

-While tune up tasks may vary among different HVAC contractors, a qualified technician includes these essential checkpoints in your evaluation:
+While tune-up tasks may vary among different HVAC contractors, a qualified technician includes these essential checkpoints in their evaluation:

 - Lubricate the moving parts of your system to reduce friction, such as motors, bearings, fans, and air circulators.